Contractor’s Tools and Equipment Insurance

 What does contractor’s tools and equipment insurance cover?

 Contractor’s tools and equipment insurance protects hand tools, power tools, machinery, and other equipment that moves from place to place.
-The items typically must be less than five years old.
+The items typically must be relatively new and inexpensive.

 Purple check mark